 The above impacts, combined, are not exactly good news.
 An increase in fundraising efforts also means an increase in overhead costs.

 And with donors turning to other nonprofits, you have to actively work on retention strategies to keep them loyal.

 It essentially means that you now have to try harder to get the same amount of support you enjoyed previously.
 And that is a tremendous drain on your resources.

-Actively working on donor retention and brand image are undoubtedly great ideas to retain supporter’s interest.
+Actively working on donor retention and brand image are undoubtedly great ideas to retain supporters’ interest.

 However, a quick way to differentiate your nonprofit would be to revisit your mission and vision statement.
 Make it as specific as possible.
 It will help you reach donors who are solely interested in the cause.
-It will also help you stand apart from other nonprofits who seem to be in a similar space.
+It will also help you stand apart from other nonprofits that seem to be in a similar space.

 Cut-backs on traditional funding

 Libraries & Museums, Hospitals, and Teaching Institutions depend most on government funding.
-66% to 73% of their revenues come from government.
+66% to 73% of their revenues come from the government.

 A vital aspect of both these revenue streams is that it comes in annually and is predictable.
 So a nonprofit can use these resources to plan their budget.